 Today, around 90% of businesses maintain social media pages, and approximately 77% of messages to a company’s social pages are for customer service purposes.
 Since your social media channels, such as Facebook and Twitter, are going to serve as primary points of contact between your company and your customers, sometimes publicly and loudly, it is essential that customer service is able to put its best foot forward digitally.

 Following Christmas, the process of returning unwanted gifts is generally not a cheery one.
-Lost gift receipts, no gift receipts, missing chargers, cut tags, and other misfortunes small and large compound to make a frustrating two-week period all the worse.
+Lost gift receipts, no gift receipts, missing chargers, cut tags, and other misfortunes small and large compound to make a frustrating two-or-so-week period all the worse.

 And of course, Facelift is here to help!
 We’ve got several ways to help you optimize your day-to-day community management flow, assist you in taking stock of performance, customer satisfaction, and more - even during times of peak insanity.